-As an owner of Outdoors International I decided to tell folks who visit our site and Facebook page what goes into being successful taking a bull elk with a bow and arrow.
+As an owner of Outdoors International I decided to tell folks who visit our site and Facebook page what goes into being successful elk hunters.

 It wasn’t till my third year that I really felt like I KNEW what I was doing.
 Archery hunting elk is frick’n hard!!